hanishkumar/chatapp/readme.md

 	php artisan vendor:publish
 ```

-To Include ChatBox In Your Master Page Just Add
+To Include ChatBox In Your Master Page Just Add after all scripts at end

 ```php
 	 @if(!empty(Auth::user()->id))